Homeward Bound Shelter

 Youth are empowered to make a difference in their own lives to develop their full potential.

-Homeward Bound Shelter is a 24-hour emergency shelter location in Covington, KY, that provides a safe environment and residential treatment services for runaway, homeless, abused, neglected, and dependent youth ages 11-17.
+Homeward Bound Shelter is a 24-hour emergency shelter location in Covington, KY, that provides a safe environment and short-term services for runaway, homeless, abused, neglected, and dependent youth ages 11-17.

 - Provide basic support that includes shelter, food and clothing

 - A bio-psycho-social assessment is completed to identify issues